 The grant cycle for 2020 funding will be open October 15 - November 22.
 Please click here for more details and to start your application.

-In addition to the Grand Slam Awards, Program Grants are given statewide to non-profit organizations in the amounts of $1,000 to $5,000.
+In addition to the Ken Kendrick Grand Slam Awards, Program Grants are given statewide to non-profit organizations in the amounts of $1,000 to $5,000.
 Program Grants are distributed for programmatic expenses that directly impact the clients served by the organization.
-Our focus areas for Program Grants are homelessness, indigent healthcare and youth programs of all types.
-Other requests may be considered but should fall within the human services category.
 All 501(c)3 non-profit organizations in Arizona are welcome to apply for funding, however funding must be for serving the people of Arizona.
 The Arizona Diamondbacks Foundation has separate grant programs available for schools (dbacks.com/schoolchallenge) and youth sports leagues (dbacks.com/playball).

 Diamonds Back Field Building Program

-Since 2000, Arizona Diamondbacks Foundation has built or refurbished 39 baseball fields as part of the "Diamonds Back" Youth Field Building Program.
-The fields are built through the aid of corporate sponsor APS, local businesses, funds from Arizona Diamondbacks Foundation and monetary donations from individual players.
-Fields are dedicated in Diamondbacks players' names and generally feature new lights, an electronic scoreboard, new fencing and backstops, new irrigation and new dirtwork and/or grass.
+Since 2000, the Arizona Diamondbacks Foundation has built or refurbished 41 baseball fields as part of the "Diamonds Back" Youth Field Building Program.
+The fields are built through the aid of corporate sponsor APS, local businesses, funds from the Arizona Diamondbacks Foundation and monetary donations from individual players.
+Fields are dedicated in D-backs players' names and generally feature new lights, an electronic scoreboard, new fencing and backstops, new irrigation and new dirtwork and/or grass.
 The locations of the fields are determined through a grant process.